Ten Must-Take-Home Souvenirs from Slovenia

 A survey on our Slovenia Travel Forum on Facebook showed that a great number of repeating Slovenia visitors always bring home a bottle of Slovenian pumpkin seed oil!

-Pumpkin seed oil is a great culinary specialty – also called the green gold – and it’s a must in every Slovenian kitchen!
+Pumpkin seed oil, often referred to as ‘green gold,’ is a prized culinary specialty and a staple in every Slovenian kitchen.

 In some parts of Slovenia, like Styria and Prekmurje they have been growing pumpkins since the 18th century and turning the seeds into oil.

-For the true experience of Slovenia we recommend to try one of country’s popular brandy’s and liqueurs such as borovničevec (blueberry), orehovec (wallnut), smrekovec (spruce) or medica (honey).
+For an authentic taste of Slovenia, we recommend trying some of the country’s popular brandies and liqueurs, such as borovničevec (blueberry), orehovec (walnut), smrekovec (spruce), or medica (honey).

 Borovničevec – mixed in with the liqueur are bits of blueberries that have soaked in the alcohol and sugar.